 Bundled: choose this option to use the

-typescriptpackage that comes bundled with CLion without attempting to find another one.
+typescriptpackage that is shipped with CLion without attempting to find another one.

 Select: choose this option to use a custom

 typescriptpackage instead of the one bundled with CLion.
-Choose the path to the relevant package in the dialog that opens.
+In the dialog that opens, choose the path to the relevant package.

 TypeScript Language Service